AdaGold/swap-meet/README.md

 #### Using Inheritance

 Now, we may notice that these four classes hold the same types of state and have the same behavior.
-That makes this is a great opportunity to use inheritance!
+That makes this is a great opportunity to practice inheritance!
 If you haven't already, go back and implement the `Clothing`, `Decor`, and `Electronics` classes so that they inherit from the `Item` class.
-This should eliminate repetition in your code and greatly reduce the total number of lines code in your program!

-Now the these three classes hold the same state and have the same behavior, this is a great opportunity to use inheritance!
-If you haven't already, go back and implement the `Clothing`, `Decor`, and `Electronics` classes so that they inherit from the `Item` class.
-This should eliminate repetition in your code and greatly reduce the total number of lines code in your program!
+This should reduce repetition in your code and cut down the total number of lines code in your program.

 ##### Hint: Importing Item

 You'll need to refer to `Item` in order to declare it as a parent.
 To reference the `Item` class into these modules, try this import line:
-If you need to import the `Item` class into these modules, try this import line:

 ```python
 from swap_meet.item import Item